kamranazmat/UCD-Big-Data-Programming/README.md

 - making all 'null' value as 0 (even if it is a string)

 - using mongoDB compass to get better visualisation of the database
+- all the tables have 'id' as primary key, so this can be made '_id'